ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

     .UsePersistedQueryPipeline();
 ```

 This is amazing!
 You focus on your code, and the Hot Chocolate source generator will write all those registrations for you.
-In our example which we migrated from Hot Chocolate 11 to 13 we were able to reduce the configuration code from 32 lines to 10 lines of code.
-The best thing here is, you will never again forget to register a type or DataLoader.
+In our example which we migrated from Hot Chocolate 11 to 13, we reduced the configuration code from 32 lines to 10 lines of code.
+The best thing here is you will never again forget to register a type or DataLoader.

 <Video videoId="s1rXR46h86o" />